 Alpha Seminar is more than just a required class, its a place where new friends can be made, and new opinions and insights on major topics can be seen and heard every class.

-Our 2013 Alpha summer reading assignment for incoming freshmen is What Is the What by Dave Eggers.
+Our 2014 Alpha summer reading assignment for incoming freshmen is Tattoos on the Heart by Fr.
+Gregory Boyle.

-Get more information about What is the What, including author information, reviews and purchasing information on our New Student Orientation site.
+Get more information about Tattoos on the Heart, including author information, reviews and purchasing information on our New Student Orientation site.